nedraki/little_talk_slow_french/README.md

 [Explore the application](https://share.streamlit.io/nedraki/little_talk_slow_french/main/main.py)

-The current experiment, contains the transcription from the podcast "*Little talk in slow French*".
+The current experiment, contains the transcription from the podcast [Little talk in slow French](https://open.spotify.com/show/04xgaUm233iT1Th8hWGDyN).

 - The podcast is bilingual, dialogues in French and small explanation of words or concept in English.
 - The transcriptions were previously obtained using Google speech-to-text API.
 The previous work includes: Creation of buckets in Google cloud, uploading large audio files into it and connection to API.